Bahrain: Antiquity

 Bahrain was home to Dilmun, an important Bronze Age trade centre linking Mesopotamia and the Indus Valley.
 Bahrain was later ruled by the Sumerians and Babylonians.
 From the 6th to 3rd century BC, Bahrain was part of the Achaemenid Empire.
 By about 250 BC, Parthia brought the Persian Gulf under its control and extended its influence as far as Oman.
 The Parthians established garrisons along the southern coast of the Persian Gulf to control trade routes.

 During the classical era, Bahrain was referred to by the ancient Greeks as Tylos, the centre of pearl trading, when the Greek admiral Nearchus serving under Alexander landed on Bahrain.
 Nearchus is believed to have been the first of Alexander's commanders to visit the island, and he found a verdant land that was part of a wide trading network; he recorded: "That on the island of Tylos, situated in the Persian Gulf, are large plantations of cotton trees, from which are manufactured clothes called sindones, of strongly differing degrees of value, some being costly, others less expensive.
 The use of these is not confined to India, but extends to Arabia."

-The Greek historian Theophrastus states that much of Bahrain was covered by these cotton trees and that Bahrain was famous for exporting walking canes engraved with emblems that were customarily carried in Babylon.
-Alexander had planned to settle Greek colonists in Bahrain, and although it is not clear that this happened on the scale he envisaged, Bahrain became very much part of the Hellenised world: the language of the upper classes was Greek (although Aramaic was in everyday use).
+The Greek philosopher and a botanist Theophrastus states that much of Bahrain was covered by these cotton trees and that Bahrain was famous for exporting walking canes engraved with emblems that were customarily carried in Babylon.
+Alexander had planned to settle Greek colonists in Bahrain, and although it is not clear that this happened on the scale he envisaged, Bahrain became very much part of the Hellenised world: the language of the upper classes was Greek, with Aramaic in everyday use.
 Local coinage shows a seated Zeus, who may have been worshipped there as a syncretised form of the Arabian sun-god Shams.
 Tylos was also the site of Greek athletic contests.

 The Greek historian Strabo believed the Phoenicians originated from Bahrain.
 Herodotus also believed that the homeland of the Phoenicians was Bahrain.
 This theory was accepted by the 19th-century German classicist Arnold Heeren who said "In the Greek geographers, for instance, we read of two islands, named Tyrus or Tylos, and Aradus, which boasted that they were the mother country of the Phoenicians, and exhibited relics of Phoenician temples."
 The people of Tyre in particular have long maintained Persian Gulf origins, and the similarity in the words "Tylos" and "Tyre" has been commented upon.
 However, there is little evidence of any human settlement at all on Bahrain during the time when such migration had supposedly taken place.